desultory/ugrd/docs/usage.md

 ## Build logging

-Verbose information about what what is being moved into the initramfs build directory can be enabled by setting `build_logging` to `true`.
+To enable verbose logging of what is being moved into the initramfs build directory, set `build_logging` to `true`, or enable it at runtime with `--build-logging`.

-`_build_log_level` can be manually set to any log level.
-It is incremented by 10 when `build_logging` is enabled, with a minimum of 20.
+This option will bump the log level of build operations to at least `INFO` (20).

 This can be enabled at runtime with `--build-logging` or disabled with `--no-build-logging`